-Thinking through an Extenuating Circumstances application
+Thinking through an Exceptional Circumstances application

-This page will not tell you all the technical details you need to know in order to make a successful application – see the University's Extenuating Circumstances Procedure itself for that sort of information.
+This page will not tell you all the technical details you need to know in order to make a successful application – see the University's Exceptional Circumstances Procedure itself for that sort of information.
 What we set out to do here is to introduce you to the ideas behind the system and help you think of a good case to put forward.

 We suggest thinking about: